kkrruumm/kad/README.md

 # kad
 This is a simple script to run commands and scripts on multiple machines in parallel.

+This script assumes you've already set up SSH access on the machines you wish to control.

 # General command cheatsheet

 ``kad execute 'command' group`` - Execute 'command' on machine group 'group'